Home | News | How to Communicate with Confidence this Speech Pathology Week

-This year’s theme for Speech Pathology Week is Communicating with Confidence.
+This year’s theme for Speech Pathology Week in 2020 is Communicating with Confidence.

 The coronavirus pandemic has highlighted the many challenges faced by Aussies with a communication disability.
 For one we now see Auslan interpreters and subtitles broadcast during important health announcements and updates.